Yahara-Software/adventurer-journey-fe/README.md

 # Adventurer Journey - Front End
 The candidate should have a branch created for them.
+They will then submit their completed code back to the branch for Yahara Softare to review.

 They will follow the setup instructions and story instructions below to create a User interface for an adventurers journey around a map.
 This should take no longer than a few hours.
 It is not intended to perseverate over the problem but to create a common talking point.

 *Remember - This is a basic React application setup with Parcel.js.
 Please use whatever references and tooling you would like to complete the story.*